Zymbit-Docs/docs/content/bootware/archive/bootware-one-zero/utilities/zbwizard/index.md

     > Example https URL: https://zk-sw-repo.s3.amazonaws.com/ota_preview/base_preview.zi
     > Example USB stick: /dev/sda1

-**Wireless Setup** – Bootware supports pulling updates via Wifi or LAN connections.
+**Wireless Setup** – Bootware® supports pulling updates via Wifi or LAN connections.
 Wifi credentials need to be provided in order for bootware to access the wifi during updates.
 If no wireless credentials are provided, the wireless interface is disabled in zboot.

 *   SSID - Provide the Wifi SSID
 *   Passphrase - Provide the Wifi passphrase